harryshoungbedji/Splunk_Sysmon_AtomicRedTeam_Detection/README.md

 ```powershell
 Set-MpPreference -DisableRealtimeMonitoring $true
 ```
-> ⚠️ Only disable Defender in your isolated lab VM — never on a real machine
+> ⚠️ Only disable Defender in your isolated lab VM — and not on a real machine

 #### Step 2 — Set Execution Policy
 ```powershell